Upgrading Event Broker Services in Solace Cloud

 Can we upgrade our environments separately?

-Yes!
+Yes.
 Many of our customers take a phased approach to upgrade their event broker services starting with the least critical environments.
-For example, many customers first start an upgrade with a development, staging, and then production environments.
-If you require this phased approach, you must book one upgrade slot per environment.
+For example, many customers start an upgrade with a development environment, and progress to staging, and then production environments.
+If you require a phased approach, you must book one upgrade slot per environment.

 Does Solace retain any configuration backups or data before performing the upgrade?

-No, we do not take any configuration backups before upgrades because configuration data is replicated and available for rollback when High-Availability (HA) or optional Disaster Recovery (DR) is available.
+No, we don't take any configuration backups before upgrades because configuration data is replicated and available for rollback when HA or optional disaster recovery is available.
 In general, there are no configuration changes performed during upgrades.
 You (the customer) are responsible for configuration management and backups.
-For more information, see Backing Up Event Broker Services.
+For more information, see Backing up Event Broker Services.

 What communication method is used for upgrades?